 The Contractor shall employ and assign only qualified and competent personnel to perform any service or task involved in this project.
 The Contractor shall designate one such person as a Project Manager, and the Project manager shall be deemed to be the Contractor's authorized representative, who shall be authorized to receive and accept any and all communications from the MAX.
 The MAX shall name a Project Manager who shall be authorized to generate, receive and accept communication as an authorized representative of the MAX.
-The Contractor hereby agrees to replace any personnel or sub- contractor, at no cost or penalty to the MAX, if the MAX reasonably determines that the performance of any sub-contractor or personnel is unsatisfactory.
+Any work performed and/or goods purchased by the contractor and/or subcontractor outside the scope of work stated in the contract without the prior written approval from MAX's authorized Project Manager shall not be considered part of the contract and will be at risk and cost of the contractor.
+The Contractor hereby agrees to replace any personnel or sub- contractor, at no cost or penalty to the MAX, if the MAX reasonably determines that the performance of any subcontractor or personnel is unsatisfactory.